 Giuliana visited the DRC in 2019.
-I would have loved to go too but my work situation didn’t allowed me to do that in that moment.
-After lots of online briefing and ideation Giuliana ran a workshop in Bukavu to establish the USPs and potential benefits of the brand.
-She also ran some research in the “field” and visited shops to take note of current disposable pads brands and prices.
+I was unable to go due to work responsibilities.
+After lots of online briefing and ideation, Giuliana ran a workshop in Bukavu to establish the USPs and potential benefits of the brand.
+She also ran some research in the “field” and visited shops to take note of current disposable pad brands and prices.

-We gained lots of photographic evidence as we were especially interested in the branding and packaging.
-All the informations has been very useful to get a deeper understanding on how to tackle the branding and strategy.
+She managed to get lots of photographic evidence and we were especially interested in the branding and packaging.
+The photographic evidence helped us acquire a deeper understanding on how to tackle the branding and strategy.

 Giuliana also had a one-to-one meeting with Douce which contributed not only to strengthen our collaboration but establish a connection.
-After this trip we had regular weekly calls to keep Douce updated on our progress and to get further insights as new collaborations came along for Douce.
+After the trip had concluded, we had regular weekly calls to keep Douce updated on our progress and to get further insights on new opportunities that arose for Douce.

 After gathering all the necessary information, I began to work on the branding.
 We wanted to give Maisha a modern look as most of the brands we observed had a very similar packaging and style, mainly featuring very stereotyped flowers and butterflies.
 We wanted to get away from this` image as we wanted to pass a stronger message of feminine empowerment and independence.

 Maisha in Swahili means “life” and the main idea has been to give Maisha a fresh look and feel whilst being adaptable to the local environment and production challenges.